-The Appeal Council may:
+The Director of Campus Life or the Appeal Committee may:

-- 1. Deny the appeal; - Affirm the finding and the sanction imposed by the original College Judicial Board or hearing officer; or, - Decide on a different sanction based on the information presented.
+- 1. Deny the appeal; - Affirm the finding and the sanction imposed by the original College Student Conduct Board or hearing officer; or,

+Decide on a different sanction based on the information presented.
 It should be noted that the Appeal Council may impose any of the sanctions listed in the Code of Student Conduct, including a more severe sanction than was originally rendered.